 Mike just sent me an interesting question about angina and coronary artery disease after valve surgery.
 In his note, Mike writes, “Hi Adam – I had an aortic valve replacement and double bypass in June 2004 by Dr. Joe Bavaria, Hospital University of Pennsylvania.
 Subsequently, I have been diagnosed with angina.
 I have also had several cardiac catheterizations and stents placed in the artery since my surgery.
 I understand that 10% of all stent and cardiac cath patients have recurrence of artery blockage.
 Do you know if anyone is doing research on this issue?

-To provide Mike an expert response, I contacted his surgeon, Dr. Joe Bavaria.
+To provide Mike an expert response, I contacted his surgeon, Dr. Joseph Bavaria at Penn Medicine.
 Within hours of sending Dr. Bavaria this question, I received the following response:

 The answer is a bit Nuanced and a little complicated.